Idonot-Grief/installer-creator-pro/README.md

 # installer-creator-pro
-An easy to use installer creator built in python.
+An easy to use installer creator built in python made for windows.